hixme/hiflow/README.md

 # hiflow

-A tool to improve pull request and gitflow processes with bitbucket
+A tool to improve git workflows via cli.
+Provides pull request management when the repo is hosted on bitbucket.

 ```bash
 npm install -g hiflow